-Acadia National Park hiking seemed like it would be a nightmare.
-Most of the trails are short, many are flat, and they all have gorgeous views.
-On top of that, Mike and I visited on a warm summer weekend.
+I assumed Acadia National Park hiking would be a nightmare.
+We were visiting on a warm summer weekend and many of the trails are short and flat with gorgeous views.
 That’s a recipe for crowds and congestion.

 And then we took ten steps.
-Literally just ten steps.
-And no one else followed.
+Literally just ten steps, but no one else followed.
 After thirty steps, the voices faded into the background.
 Five minutes later, everyone was just a distant memory.
 Apparently no one hikes in Acadia NP.

 So where are the crowds hiding?

 Let’s be clear: the park was busy as a whole, but it seemed like everyone was just snapping photos from the free Island Explorer buses (and near the bus stops) before souvenir shopping in the village.
-But out of 18 miles of hikes in Acadia National Park that we tried, there were only two crowded sections.
+But out of the 18 miles of trail we hiked in Acadia National Park, there were only two crowded sections.
 The first was the oceanside walk from Sand Beach to Otter Point and then all of Cadillac Mountain.

 We did the oceanside walk and it is fine but it parallels the road so you don’t get peace and quiet.
 Instead, drive on 102A outside the park to visit the Seawall, Bass Harbor Lighthouse, the Wonderland Trail, and Ship Harbor trail.

 Cadillac Mountain is famous for being the tallest point on the North American shoreline and for seeing the sunrise on the east coast.
 Go ahead, join the crowds.
 Or choose one of the many other peaks to conquer within the park — my top choice is Pemetic Mountain, detailed below.